stubbsdiondra/PortfolioProjects/World Happiness 2020 Project/README.md

 ## About the Dataset

-This dataset contains the Happiness Score for over 150 countries for the year of 2020.
+The dataset contains the Happiness Score for over 150 countries for the year of 2020.
 The data gathered from the Gallup World Poll gives a national average of Happiness scores for countries all over the world.
 It is an annual landmark survey of the state of global happiness.

-This dataset is from the data repository "Kaggle".
-On Kaggle's dataset page, I searched for Africa Happiness after filtering the search to CSV file type.
-I wasn't able to find any datasets that could answer my questions that didn't include other countries from different continents.
-I decided to use a Global Happiness Report to answer the questions I have.
-The dataset I am using was publish by Micheal Londeen and it was created on March 24, 2020.
+The dataset I am using was published by Micheal Londeen.
 His main source is the World Happiness Report for 2020.

 More about this [dataset](https://www.kaggle.com/datasets/mathurinache/world-happiness-report?select=2020.csv).